Important information to entrepreneurs due to the coronavirusThe page was last modified:

 Change your debited preliminary tax

-The Swedish Tax Agency wants to remind entrepreneurs about the possibility of changing the charged preliminary tax if the company is financially affected due the corona pandemic.
+The Swedish Tax Agency wants to remind entrepreneurs about the possibility of changing the charged preliminary tax if the company is financially affected due the coronavirus.
 You can change your debited preliminary tax for up to six months after the end of the tax year.

 Liability for payment of legal persons' unpaid taxes and contributions